Yen50414/PacmanKata/src/README.md

 Pacman Grid:

 The grid is 28x31, the same size counted from the original Pacman game.
-Implementation wise this can be reworked to be flexible but since Pacman's spawn point is set currently, it might cause problems.
+The board is a much simpler design, with walls on all sides and no maze like design at all.

+Implementation wise the constructor can specify the size of the grid, though a minimum grid size of 4x4 is required.

 Pacman Character:

 Pacman is set to spawn at 14, 23, roughly where he'd spawn in the original Pacman game.

-Pacman's spawn point should be parameterized so the grid isn't limited in size by where Pacman spawns.
+Pacman's spawn point can be specified to the constructor to allow testing as well as more complex grid designs.